david-cattermole/timetracker/INSTALL.md

 # By default the files will be stored in the
 # "<project directory>/target/release/" directory.

+# (Inside the Docker container)
-$ cargo run --release --bin timetracker-recorder Finished release [optimized] target(s) in 0.11s Running `/path/to/project/directory/timetracker/target/release/timetracker-recorder`
+> cargo run --release --bin timetracker-recorder Finished release [optimized] target(s) in 0.11s Running `/path/to/project/directory/timetracker/target/release/timetracker-recorder`

-# Copy the binary files to your preferred directory.
+# Copy the binary files to your preferred directory (inside the Docker container).
 $ cd /path/to/project/directory/timetracker/target/release/
 $ cp timetracker-configure timetracker-print timetracker-recorder /path/to/install/directory/
 ```